Onlinerocker/Splines/README.md

 Project dependencies are located in *3rdparty*.
 You shouldn't need to touch these.

-For this assignment, the code I developed can be found in \
+For this assignment, the code I developed can be found in:
-*assignments/a3-splines/ACurveEditor.cpp* \
+* *assignments/a3-splines/ACurveEditor.cpp*
-and \
-*libsrc/animation/AInterpolator-basecode.cpp*.
+* *libsrc/animation/AInterpolator-basecode.cpp*

+**The Functions I developed:**
+*ACurveEditor*
+* drawCurve
+* update

+*AInterpolator-basecode*
+* AInterpolatorLinear::interpolate
+* AInterpolatorLinear::computeControlPoints
+* AInterpolatorCatmullRom::interpolate
+* AInterpolatorCatmullRom::computeControlPoint
+* AInterpolatorHermite::interpolate
+* AInterpolatorHermite::computeControlPoint

 **Description** \
 This spline curve editor was created during my Computer Animation course at Swarthmore College.
 The goal was to create an interactive way to learn about different types of splines/interpolation.
 I implemented functions to calculate control points for Catmul-Rom and Hermite Splines respectively.
 Additionally, I developed functions to interpolate a point across each spline.